- Risk Factors

-- Intertrigo is a dermatitis that affects skin folds.
+- Intertrigo is a rash (dermatitis) that affects skin folds.

 - Intertrigo is caused when frictional forces, enhanced by heat and moisture, produce skin irritation.

 - Risk factors for intertrigo include obesity, heat, and humidity.

 - Intertrigo patients complain of redness, burning, and itching in the skin folds, most commonly in the groin, under the breast, and in the armpits.

 - Occasionally, long-standing intertriginous dermatitis may produce a musty smell.

 - Intertrigo is diagnosed by visual inspection after eliminating infectious causes.